BiriBiriBiriBiri/mine.py/README.md

 # mine.py
 PURPOSE:
-Get that SLIME as fast as possible
+Get that SLIME as fast and easily as possible

+HOW TO RUN THE EASY WAY:
+1. Go to the releases section (https://github.com/BiriBiriBiriBiri/mine.py/releases)
+2. Download the latest version of mine.zip
+3. Extract zip file.
+4. Run mine.exe and everything should work.

-HOW TO INSTALL:
+HOW TO RUN THE HARD WAY:
 1. Install python3 from here https://www.python.org/downloads/
 2. Open a command prompt
 3. Type in "pip install discord.py" and wait for it to install
-4. Download the mine.py zip file on this page and extract it.
-5. Open config.py in notepad or similar application and replace the 'error's with your password and username, each surrounded by single quotes (example: 'rowdyfucker@gmail.com')
+4. Download or clone the git repository (this page, the green button).
-6. Run the file mine.py with python3, and if you get any errors make sure everything above is set up correctly.
+5. Run the file mine.py with python3.

 HOW TO USE:
-Just go into a channel and type "!mine" once.
+On your first run of the program, it should prompt you for your username and password.
+This is your discord username and password.
+Input them after the prompts.
+You only need to do this once.
+Then, after a few seconds it will say "Logged in as <your username>".
+Once that appears, just go into a channel and type "!mine" once.
 Your account will begin spamming !mine immediatly.
-To stop this, simply close the python window.
+To stop this, simply close the window.

+If you wish to delete the saved account username and password, simply delete all the files that start with "sauth.db"

-If you have any problems @BiriBiri on RFCK Discord or the Rowdy Fuckers Discord.
+If you have any problems contact @BiriBiri on RFCK Discord or the Rowdy Fuckers Discord.

-TO BE ADDED:
+TO BE ADDED

 -Game the Discord message limit to send messages as effeciently as possible.

--FAQ for problems installing
+-FAQ for problems running